John Darrell Sherwood: Afterburner

 Afterburner: Naval Aviators and the Vietnam War (2004) is the first book published by Sherwood as an official historian at the U.S. Naval Historical Center.
 As a consequence, he collects no royalties for the project.
 The book combines traditional operational history with social history to tell the story of U.S. Navy air power during the latter stages of the Vietnam War, 1968-1972.
 As such, it covers the American bombing campaign in Laos, Operation Linebacker, and Operation Pocket Money (the U.S. Navy's 1972 aerial mining operations against North Vietnam).
 It also provides in-depth portraits of 21 naval aviators who fought in Vietnam.
 The book received honorable mention for the North American Society for Oceanic History's John Lyman Book Award in 2004.

 Black Sailor, White Navy

 Sherwood's latest book, Black Sailor, White Navy: Racial Unrest in the United States Navy During the Vietnam War Era (2007), examines racial unrest in the Navy during the early 1970s.
 In particular, it tells the story of the race riots that occurred on the USS Kitty Hawk (CV-63) and the USS Hassayampa (AO-145), as well as a sit-down strike and protest on USS Constellation (CV-64).
 The book also explores a variety of other, less well-known riots, and the Navy's efforts, under Admiral Elmo Zumwalt to improve the racial climate in the U.S. Navy.

 Ongoing Research and Future Projects

-His next book, Brownwater Sailors: Navy Coastal and Riverine Warfare in Vietnam, 1965-68, will look at the brownwater navy in the Vietnam War—the sailors who fought on the rivers and coastal areas of South Vietnam.
+His latest book, War in the Shallows: U.S. Navy Coastal and Riverine Warfare in Vietnam, 1965-1968, published in 2015, looks at the brownwater navy in the Vietnam War—the sailors who fought on the rivers and coastal areas of South Vietnam.